 - Several “subtree/[addons|themes]/[component]” or “[addonname]/subtree/[addons|themes]/[component]” branches for each component in the addon and for each SCIPIO ERP branch

-Most addons available are simple and contain a single component, so only one subtree branch and one full branch for each SCIPIO ERP branch.
+Most addons available are simple and contain a single component, so only one subtree branch for each SCIPIO ERP branch.

 For example, currently the Ignite Admin theme contains the following branches: